-In an ideal alternate universe, I would be writing about how I am about to take off for a summer jam-packed with travel!
+In an ideal alternate universe, I would be writing about how I am about to take off for a summer adventure jam-packed with travel!
 Last summer, I moved from Madrid to Miami, round-trip ticket in hand.
 I was able to convince a new friend I had just met to book a ticket for her first trip to Europe and travel with me.
 I backpacked around Europe for a few weeks.
 Then, I flew from Barcelona to Los Angeles and worked a summer program at UCLA for a few weeks.
 I visited San Diego, México, and San Francisco before making my way back to Florida.
 Part of me wishes that Summer 2018 was going to shape up just like Summer 2017.
 However, my life is in a very different place than it was a year ago.

 Reality Sets in for Summer 2018

-This summer, I will be in Miami teaching as an adjunct professor at the local community college.
+During this summer adventure, I will be in Miami teaching as an adjunct professor at the local community college.
 I’ll be involved with the English for Academic Purposes program for the whole summer term.
 In addition, I’ll be working a part-time job at the University of Miami.
 Later in the summer, I’ll be teaching a few courses at the University of Miami’s campus.
 I’ll be involved with the same program that I worked at UCLA last summer.
 However, on a positive note, I am really grateful for my work opportunities and at peace with making the career transition from the K-12 world to higher education.

 This does not mean that I won’t be able to fit in *some* travel this summer!
 In fact, I’ve been out of town for the past two weekends, and I already have plans to go out of town next weekend.
 There hasn’t been a dull moment yet this summer.